 Water Level Of Over Fertilized Plants

-Fertilizer burn occurs because the excessive salt levels in the soil prevent a plant from absorbing water.
-High salt levels in the soil may even cause a plant to lose water through its roots via osmosis, due to the difference in salt concentrations.
+Fertilizer burn occurs in part because excessive salt levels in the soil prevent a plant from absorbing water.
+High salt levels in the soil may even cause a plant to lose water through its roots via osmosis (due to the difference in salt concentrations).

-As a result, a plant affected by fertilizer burn may exhibit some of the classic symptoms of insufficient water.
-These symptoms include leaves that are wilted (droopy) and dry (crispy).
+As a result, a plant affected by fertilizer burn may exhibit some of the classic symptoms of insufficient water, including:

 Growth Of Over Fertilized Plants

-Over fertilized plants may exhibit slow growth, or they may stop growing entirely.
-This can be due to a lack of water due to excess salts or an inability to absorb nutrients due to root rot.
+Over fertilized plants will exhibit slow growth, or they may stop growing entirely.
+This can be due to a lack of water due to excess salts or an inability to absorb nutrients due to root damage.

 Causes Of Over Fertilization

 One major cause of over fertilization is using more than the package recommends.
-Many beginner gardeners think that more is better, and so they are too generous with fertilizer in the first year.
+Many beginner gardeners think that more is better, and as a result, they are too generous with fertilizer in the first year.